coltonmilbrandt/gwin-protocol/README.md

 7. Launch front-end with `yarn dev` and connect your MetaMask via Localhost 8545.

-8. Now you can Deposit and Withdraw to pools, go long when ETH/USD is around $900 and withdraw, short, or go stable when ETH/USD is around $1,100 ([see how trading works](https://coltonmilbrandt.gitbook.io/gwin/features/trade)).
+8. Now you can Deposit and Withdraw to pools.
+To take advantage of the predictable price movement for testing, go long when ETH/USD is around $900 and withdraw, short, or go stable when ETH/USD is around $1,100 ([see how trading works](https://coltonmilbrandt.gitbook.io/gwin/features/trade)).
 Keep in mind that without market forces at work, it's easy to create interesting scenarios that otherwise wouldn't naturally arise with other traders participating and taking advantage of underweight (high health) pools.
 Read more about this in [the documentation](https://coltonmilbrandt.gitbook.io/gwin/technical-details/how-pools-are-settled).
 Also note that you can create pools as well.
 Read about that [right here](https://coltonmilbrandt.gitbook.io/gwin/technical-details/creating-a-new-market), just make sure that you use price feed addresses from the logs in Step 3.

 ## Running Scripts and Deployment on Goerli Test Net